MicrosoftDocs/CortanaSkillsKit/docs/skills/pub-default-settings.md

         ![Request user profile - all](../media/images/default_settings-request_user_profile_data-all.png)

-        >[!TIP]
-        > For more information about the bot configuration fields, visit the  [Connect a bot to Cortana](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-cortana) page.
+        For more information about the bot configuration fields, visit the  [Connect a bot to Cortana](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-cortana) page.

 1. After all of the required fields are completed, you can click on the `Deploy on Cortana` button.